 - 1 fresh hot red chile (like a serrano), cored, seeded, and quartered

-- 3 cups turkey stock or chicken stock
+- 3 cups turkey stock, homemade chicken stock or canned chicken broth

 - 1 medium red onion, root end left intact, cut into wedges about 3/4 inch thick at the widest side